-Kekeli Muslim Community Congratulates Muslims on Eid al-Adha | News Ghana
+Kekeli Muslim Community congratulates Muslims on Eid al-Adha | News Ghana

-Muslims across the world have been congratulated ahead of the celebration of the Eid al-Adha festival of sacrifice.
+Muslims across the world have been sent warm wishes ahead of the celebration of the Eid al-Adha festival of sacrifice.

-The Kekeli Muslim Community, an Islamic faith based organization sent the congratulatory message in a statement signed by it’s Public Relations Officer, Mohamed Rabiu Adam Mawuli and copied to the press on Tuesday.
+The Kekeli Muslim Community, an Islamic faith based organization, sent the congratulatory message in a statement signed by its Public Relations Officer, Mohamed Rabiu Adam Mawuli and copied to the Ghana News Agency (GNA).

+The statement sent warm wishes to Muslims, who have embarked on the pilgrimage to Mecca, “we pray that Allah accepts their supplications, sacrifices and return them safely to their respective countries.”

+Eid al-Adha is the festival of sacrifice in commemoration of the great sacrifice offered to Allah (Almighty God) by Prophet Abraham (the great-grand father of faith) through the act of slaughtering his first born son Ishmael, in fulfillment of God’s command which He replaced with a ram.

 The statement called on all religious bodies in the country to ensure that the LGBTQ+ advocates “do not succeed in brainwashing the coming generation of humanity with their satanic ideologies.”